Pintojitos/Hello_world/README.md

 # Hello_world
 This is a description
-And I can add something more
+And I can add something more, or I can leave it as it is